-- 4.1.1 Has been in operation for at least six months at the time application is made for enrollment. - 4.1.2 Operates during the school year or year-round.
+- 4.1.1 Has been in operation for at least six months at the time application is made for enrollment.
+Exceptions: 1) a provider who purchases an existing program enrolled in ABC Quality AND who has ABC Scholarship clients connected.
+This does not apply to programs who do not have clients connected. - 4.1.2 Operates during the school year or year-round.
 Summer-only programs are not eligible to enroll, as they would not be able meet all eligibility criteria and be assigned a Quality Level before the program ended. - 4.1.3 Program operates within legal parameters which means: - a.
 Operates only four hours total or less per day during the time school is in session to include any transportation time (if provided), and if parents pick up children late. - b.
 Serves only children ages five years and older.
 SC Licensing Law prohibits programs who are not licensed from serving children under the age of five even if they attend public school. - c.
 Can operate full day during the time school is not in session for school holidays, teacher work days or any time the school (public/private) is closed. - d.
-Programs that operate year-round to include Summer: the summer program must operate in consecutive sessions of three weeks or less.
+Programs that operate year-round to include Summer: the summer program must operate in consecutive sessions of three weeks or less. - e.

-- e.
 Programs who operate a Summer Camp in the Summer must operate in sessions of 3 weeks or less. - 4.1.4 Offers regular consistent hours that meets the need of working parents.
-Dropin, weekend only care, and only opening 1 - 3 days per week do not meet that criteria. - 4.1.5 Must have at least one unrelated fee-paying child enrolled (cannot be the owner's own child). - 4.1.6 Must have availability of a phone during the time children are present.
+Dropin, weekend only care, and only opening 1 - 3 days per week do not meet that criteria. - 4.1.5 Must have at least one unrelated fee-paying child enrolled (cannot be the owner's own child).

+4.1.6 Must have availability of a phone during the time children are present.
 Phone must be registered with 411.
 Note: does not have to be a land line phone.

-See also, "Enrollment/Re-enrollment Exceptions" 18
+See also, "Enrollment/Re-enrollment Exceptions" Chapter 18